gogatagogata/rs-client/README.md

 # RsClient
 A simple playground application that is still in progress.
 For now it consist of two components.
 The first one is a simple map and a dropdown that can change the source of the layers (from ArcGis Map/Image servers/ landsat / geotiff data from the file system etc.).
 The second one loads a tif from the file system on top of an open street map base layer and has some settings for changing the visible bands information from the geotiff file.
+The small geotiff image of Vienna was downloaded through postman request with the help of https://shapps.dataspace.copernicus.eu/requests-builder/